rodrigoadfaria/obj-viewer/README.txt

 README
 ------
-  OBJ viewer is a web tool capable of load and render a 3D object defined by a modeling tool such as Blender, Maya, and others.
+  OBJ viewer is a web tool capable of load and render a 3D object defined by a modelling tool such as Blender, Maya, and others.
 Find out how to use this tool in the man section of this file.

 CONFIG
 ------
   You do not need any previous configuration to run the application, just use a web browser that supports HTML5 canvas and WebGL technology.
-  The only thing you need is to look for .obj files or create them using a modeling tool like those mentioned in the previous section.
+  The only thing you need is to look for .obj files or create them using a modelling tool like those mentioned in the previous section.
 In the 'sample_obj' directory, you can find a sample .obj file.

 MAN